muellerberndt/obfuscation-metrics/README.md

 Effective protection schemes combine a variety of of obfuscating transformations and protection mechanisms.
 In some cases, it is desirable to protect a secret function, or piece of data, using advanced forms of control flow and/or data obfuscation.
 In the obfuscation metrics project, we catalogue, discuss and assess these transformations.
 Ideally, we want to arrive at an agreement on what is considered *good enough* obfuscation in certain context(s) (hopefully generalized to a small amount of threat scenarios).

+### What is this project about?

+The goal of this sub-project is to find sensible minimum requirements for various forms of control flow and data obfuscation.
+The results of the project will feed back into the MASVS and MSTG.
+Here, we are only concerned with tranformations that:

+- Result in a measurable increase in one or more properties, such as [algorithmic complexity](02a_kolmogorov_complexity.md) added and [compression distance](02b_normalized_compression_distance.md) to the original binary;

+- Add both static and dynamic complexity (i.e., affect both the binary file(s) and instruction trace).

+Our working hypothesis that reverse engineering effort generally increases with program complexity, as long as no well-known automated de-obfuscation techniques for the particular transformation(s) exist.
+Based on this assumption, we attempt to define guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether a high level of resiliency has been achieved.
+Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

+In practice, control flow and data transformations must always be augmented with other types of defenses, such as anti-debugging and anti-tampering.
+These measures are discussed in the MASVS and MSTG as well, but are not within the scope of this project.
+The metrics and processes defined in this project are meant to be used in the context of a manual resiliency assessment.

 ### The OWASP model

-The MASVS defines a set of high level requirements for software protections.
-In our model, we differentiate between functional defenses (such as root detection and anti-debugging) and obfuscations.
+In our high-level model, we differentiate between functional defenses (such as root detection and anti-debugging) and obfuscations.
 Obfuscating transformations are further categorized into two types:

 #### 1. Strip information